Martian01/mrhttpd/Readme.md

 defines the root directory for internal files.
 Internal files are documents like the 404 error page.

 #### PUBLIC_DIR
-defines the root directory for public files (HTML, CSS, JPG, etc.), ie. the actual productive content of the web server.
+defines the root directory for public files (HTML, CSS, JPG, etc.), i.e. the actual productive content of the web server.

 #### CGI_DIR
 defines the root directory for CGI scripts.